AlternateNicko/EpsilonPL/README.md

     "datalib": class_module,
     ...
 }
-npp = NPP(instructions, module)
+eps = EPS(instructions, module)
-results = npp.execute()
+results = eps.execute()
 ```

 • key pointers:
 - module must have a key with a string, and a name that will be used as the name of the library inside Npp libraries
+- Directory must match (if the downloaded github .zip file has a different name, change the name to EpsilonPL)
-- "from Npp.library.data_lib" must be imported, and must be the main class
+- "from EpsilonPL.library.data_lib" must be imported, and must be the main class
 - the module must have the value as a instance of the class object, and don't run the class initialize method

 • Where to find example?
 - Check out `built_in_libraries` for example, it uses the same layout, but mostly coded for multiple libraries parsing

 ___
-# Example Npp Codes
+# Example EPS Codes
 ___

 • Simple Syntax Examples